PriyankaMittha/PriyankaMittha/README.md

 # 🎯 2026 Goals

 ✅ Build Advanced Power BI Dashboards
-✅ Master SQL for Analytics
+✅ Master SQL & Data Analytics
 ✅ Create End-to-End ML Projects
 ✅ Contribute More on GitHub
-✅ Get Data Analyst / Data Scientist Role
+✅ Get a Data Analyst / Data Scientist Role

 ---

 <div align="center">

-### ✨ “Without data, you're just another person with an opinion.” – W. Edwards Deming
+## ✨ “Data is the new oil, but insights are the real value.” 📊

 </div>